Sketched Adaptive Federated Deep Learning: A Sharp Convergence Analysis: Empirical Studies

 \section{Empirical Studies}

-In this section, we instantiate the algorithmic framework of SAFL in Section~\ref{sec:mild} and SACFL in Section~\ref{sec:heavy} to demonstrate the effect of sketching in different settings.
+In this section, we instantiate the algorithm framework of SAFL to demonstrate the effect of sketching in common federated deep learning settings.

 \textbf{Experimental Configurations.} We adopt three distinct experimental settings, from vision to language tasks, and in finetuning and training-from-scratch regimes.
 For the vision task, we train a ResNet101~\citep{wu2018group} with a total of 42M parameters from scratch and finetune a ViT-Base~\citep{dosovitskiy2020image} with 86M parameters on the CIFAR-10 dataset~\citep{krizhevsky2009learning}.
 For the language task, we adopt SST2, a text classification task, from the GLUE benchmark~\citep{wang2018glue}.
 We train a BERT model~\citep{devlin2018bert} which has 100M parameters.
-The client optimizer is mini-batch SGD.
-At each round, the client trains one single epoch (iterate over the client dataset).
-For other hyperparameters used in the training process, please refer to the appendix.
+For all experiments we split the training dataset uniformly over 5 clients.
+We adopt Adam as the base adaptive optimizer at the server side.
+We select representative approaches as baselines methods, including FetchSGD~\citep{rothchild2020fetchsgd}, MARINA~\citep{gorbunov2021marina}, CocktailSGD~\citep{wang2023cocktailsgd}, CDAdam~\citep{wang2019adaptive} and 1 bit-Adam~\citep{tang20211}.
+A comparison on the iteration complexity and communication costs of the baseline methods can be found in Table~\ref{tab:theory_compare} in the appendix.
+We use the term sketch size $b$ to denote the uplink communication bits in each round.
+Some methods, such as MARINA, may take higher downlink communication cost.
+We reaffirm that our main target is to show SAFL is competitive in performance with better theoretical guarantees, but not to beat the existing algorithms well-suited for production.

 \textbf{Sharp-Decaying Hessian Eigenspectrum}.
-As a key technical cornerstone of the theory, Assumption~\ref{assume_hessian} states that the Hessian matrix has a sharp-decaying eigenspectrum.
-While this assumption has been repeatedly validated in the previous works, it is unknown if the property holds in the context of federated deep learning.
-We show an affirmative verification in Fig.~\ref{fig:vit-small-eigenspectrum} in the Appendix.
+Our theoretical result builds upon the notion of intrinsic dimension.
+While existing research has repeatedly shown supporting evidence on the sharp-decaying eigenspectrum, we also provide an affirmative verification in the context of federated deep learning in Fig.~\ref{fig:vit-small-eigenspectrum} in the Appendix.